jaccomoc/jactl/docs/README.md

 mechanism based on continuations that ensures it never blocks the execution thread on which it is running.

+:star: Please consider giving this project a star as a way to encourage me to continue making improvements to Jactl.
+Thanks!

 ## Features

 ### Familiar Syntax